kanamesasaki/thermocraft/src/content/articles/floating-point-error.md

 tags: ['programming', 'numerical analysis']
 ---

+Rounding errors are inevitable in floating-point arithmetic.
+In particular, after multiple operations, how errors propagate is not immediately obvious.
+In this article, we will look into the floating point definition in IEEE 754-2019 and discuss a basic methodology for the error estimation.

 ## Floating Point Format

 Before starting error discussion on floating point numbers, let us first review the format of floating point numbers.